The nimbleMacros package has two goals:

 ## NULL

-When all the data and constants used by LINPRED
+When all the data and constants used by LINPRED have the

 same dimensions, you can specify the dimensions for the left-hand-side